 The perspectives of the peer review and the self assessment survey differ but are complementary.
 The self-assessment organizes views of the utility’s staff.
 The peer review offers the neutral perspective of volunteer utility executives and managers from other similar North American utilities.

 An internal utility team, made up of management and frontline staff, was formed to guide the utility through the QualServe process.
 These first two steps set the stage for the utility to prioritize areas for improvement and develop action plans to achieve these goals.
-Currently, the utility is developing and implementing action plans to achieve improvements in water utility operations.
+The utility implemented action plans to achieve improvements in water utility operations.

 In Peterborough’s case, a primary driver for implementing QualServe was the utility’s proactive approach in preparing for utility accreditation requirements in upcoming provincial legislation.
 This medium-sized utility saw advantages in identifying areas for improvement while leveraging discernible advantages to its customers.